How Long Should I Spend in the Gym?

 Another strategy is to perform multiple circuits of supersets as your entire training session.

-6. Minimize the Use of Unilateral Exercises
+Workout Hack #6.
+Minimize the Use of Unilateral Exercises

-On the same note, minimize the amount of exercises that require you to train one side of the body individually.
+On the same note, minimize the number of exercises that require you to train one side of the body individually.
 This is especially true on the upper body exercises.
 While they provide functionality, they significantly increase the amount of time per exercise.

-7. Use Time Restriction on Your Exercises
+Workout Hack #7.
+Use Time Restrictions on Your Exercises

 For example, you should only spend 15 minutes per exercise.
 Once the timer goes off, you must move on to the next exercise.